operatorlabs/gateway/README.md

 ### Installation

-1. `npm install -g @operatorlabs/gateway`
+1. `npm install -g @operatorlabs/cli`
-2. To launch your agent, run `agi launch` and follow the instructions.
+2. To launch your agent, run `agent launch` and follow the instructions.
 3. At the end of the process, you should have a docker-compose.yml file you can use to deploy.
 However, you may want to deploy in a quick and easy fashion rather than deal with AWS or Azure or the like.
 We recommend fly.io for this purpose.

 ### Deployment